 - If you do have leftover baked scones, simply warm them one or two at a time in the microwave for around 10 seconds.
 The texture will soften beautifully.

 - The setting in which you eat the scone definitely affects the experience.
-Have your loveliest English bone china or Asian iron tea pot heated and at the ready, along with water brought just to the boil, a hauntingly fragrant loose leaf tea, and a beautiful tea plate on a tray, with unsalted butter and the most delicious jam you can find (preferably homemade) alongside.
+Have your loveliest English bone china, hand crafted pottery, or Asian iron tea pot heated and at the ready, along with water brought just to the boil, a hauntingly fragrant loose leaf tea, and a beautiful tea plate on a tray, with unsalted butter and the most delicious jam you can find (preferably homemade) alongside.
 When you pull the scones from the oven, brew the tea, and then arrange the still hot scones on your plate.
 Retire with your tray to a secluded spot, such as the garden in summer or near the fireplace or a view window in the winter.
 Now savor fully over the next half hour.

 Storing